Scripture Reference:

 Many bodies were buried in caves.
 There might be a number of niches in the tomb where the bodies of family members were placed.
 The tombs had a small entrance that was closed by rolling a big stone against it.

 It was usual for friends and family to visit and offer comfort at a time like this.
-It was Jewish custom to have three days of very heavy mourning then four of heavy mourning, followed by lighter mourning for the remainder of 30 days.
+It was Jewish custom to have three days of very heavy mourning and then four days of heavy mourning, followed by lighter mourning for the remainder of 30 days.
 Mary’s “weeping” in verse 33 means loud wailing.
-This in contrast to the word used for a quieter shedding of tears when Jesus “wept” in verse 35.
+This is in contrast to the word used for a quieter shedding of tears when Jesus “wept” in verse 35.
 John 11:33-35

-Jesus empathised and shared this moment of sorrow with his friends.
-Even though he knew that Lazarus would be raised, he also knew Mary and Martha were disappointed he hadn’t come before Lazarus died.
+Jesus empathised and shared this moment of sorrow with His friends.
+Even though He knew that Lazarus would be raised, He also knew Mary and Martha were disappointed He hadn’t come before Lazarus died.
 He wept with them.

 Give all your worries to him, because he cares for you.
 1 Peter 5:7 ICB